Mount Athos: Antiquity

 In Greek mythology, Athos is the name of one of the Gigantes that challenged the Greek gods during the Gigantomachia.
 Athos threw a massive rock at Poseidon which fell in the Aegean Sea and became Mount Athos.
 According to another version of the story, Poseidon used the mountain to bury the defeated giant.

 Homer mentions the mountain Athos in the Iliad.
-Herodotus writes that, during the Persian invasion of Thrace in 492 BC, the fleet of the Persian commander Mardonius was wrecked with losses of 300 ships and 20,000 men, by a strong North wind while attempting to round the coast near Mount Athos.
-Herodotus mentions the peninsula, then called Akte, telling us that Pelasgians from the island of Lemnos populated it and naming five cities thereon, Sane, Kleonai (Cleonae), Thyssos (Thyssus), Olophyxos (Olophyxus), and Akrothoon (Acrothoum).
+Herodotus writes that during the Persian invasion of Thrace in 492 BC, the fleet of the Persian commander Mardonius was wrecked with losses of 300 ships and 20,000 men, by a strong North wind while attempting to round the coast near Mount Athos.
+Herodotus also states that Pelasgians from the island of Lemnos populated the peninsula, then called Akte, and names five cities thereon, Sane, Kleonai (Cleonae), Thyssos (Thyssus), Olophyxos (Olophyxus), and Akrothoon (Acrothoum).
 Strabo also mentions the cities of Dion (Dium) and Akrothoon.
 Eretria also established colonies on Akte.
 At least one other city was established in the Classical period: Akanthos (Acanthus).
 Some of these cities minted their own coins.

 The peninsula was on the invasion route of Xerxes I, who spent three years excavating the Xerxes Canal across the isthmus to allow the passage of his invasion fleet in 483 BC.
 After the death of Alexander the Great, the architect Dinocrates (Deinokrates) proposed carving the entire mountain into a statue of Alexander.

-Pliny the Elder stated in 77 AD that the inhabitants of Mount Athos could "live to their four hundredth year" due to the fact that they eat the skin of vipers.
+Pliny the Elder stated in 77 AD that the inhabitants of Mount Athos could "live to their four hundredth year" due to the fact that they ate the skin of vipers.

-The history of the peninsula during latter ages is shrouded by the lack of historical accounts.
+The lack of historical accounts shrouds the history of the peninsula during the later ages.
 Archaeologists have not been able to determine the exact location of the cities reported by Strabo.
-It is believed that they must have been deserted when Athos' new inhabitants, the monks, started arriving some time before the ninth century AD.
+It is believed that they must have been deserted when Athos's new inhabitants, the monks, started arriving sometime before the ninth century AD.